ThisIsManta/pessimist/README.md

 Therefore it is **important** to have all the possible field-value arguments defined in the default object.

-### Auto camel-case conversion
+## Auto converting argument names from _dash-case_ to _camelCase_

-The below commands yield the same output because `dry-run` is transformed into a camel case.
+The below command arguments are the same because `dry-run` is transformed into a camel case.

 ```sh
 --dryRun  # { dryRun: true }
 --dry-run # { dryRun: true }
 ```

-### False-like Boolean recognition

-The below commands yield the same output.
+## Auto converting false-like values

 ```sh
 --dryRun=false # { dryRun: false }